I am a mother of three amazingly determined disabled children. My name is Jodie Isitt and I am also a carer for my daughter Lola aged 9.

-I knew what I wanted to create however the reality of turning a fleeting idea into a fully funded, illustrated, edited and published story was a lot different to how I imagined.
+I knew what I wanted to create but the reality of turning a fleeting idea into a fully funded, illustrated, edited and critiqued published story was a lot different to how I imagined.
 Creating stories that flow, don’t contradict, are simple yet beautiful has an extremely complex process.
 Once ideas are floated about and another change is added the story can sometimes break down which is why it is of the utmost importance to hire a critique.
 Laura has worked wonderfully on this project and has the same passion and vision as I have had from the beginning.
 Illustrations have been chopped and changed and re-designed to make the visual element absolutely perfect and true to the brand that I am trying to create.

-In reality – this idea was born in January 2016.
+In reality – this idea was born in 2016 – January.
 We’re now in 2019 and I am very very near to having a publish date.
 I am so excited to get this off the ground and with a further three books already written and waiting for illustrations the whole 1st series should be published this year.

 I want to thank everyone who has supported me and the team on this journey from shares and likes, to the amazing team behind the scenes who has bought my dream to life!